na-na-hi/renget/archive/cpu-lora.md

 5. Move back to our root folder: `cd ..\..`
 6. Copy the exe's for convenience: `copy .\llama.cpp\bin\Release\*.exe .\llama.cpp`

+### AMD GPU Compile

+!!! danger Attention AMD GPU Users! [hipBLAS](https://github.com/ggerganov/llama.cpp#hipblas) *should* work, but I don't have an AMD GPU to try it.
+If you figure it out, let me know the instructions and I'll update the guide!

+For now, use the [Other GPU Compile](#other-gpu-compile) section.

 ### Other GPU Compile

 1. Create a build directory: `mkdir .\llama.cpp\build`